arcus/education_modules/r_basics_transform_data/r_basics_transform_data.md

 Lots of R users got used to using the pipe after working in the `tidyverse`.
 It became very popular, but it meant having to load up a package, whether that was `tidyverse` (which includes `dplyr`), or just `dplyr` (which silently depends on `magrittr`), or `magrittr`.

 R users demanded that pipe functionality be included in the R language itself, without having to load a package they might not use for anything else.
 That's how the newer pipe came into being!

-Which one should you use?
-Generally, you can use either.
-That said, here are some things to keep in mind.

-The original `magrittr` pipe (`%>%`) is better when:

-* You're doing something other than passing the **first** argument (this is a bit advanced and you may never need this...)
-* You're working in an older version of R or you think your collaborators might be

-The new "native" pipe (`|>`) is better when:

-* You need to shave off microseconds from computational time (it's base R and is faster)
-* You want pipe functionality but nothing else from `dplyr` or other `tidyverse` packages

 </div>

 Here's a drawing of what the pipe function looks like:

 ![An arrow connects the first object, `covid_testing`, to its new location as the first argument in the filter statement.](media/pipe_mini.png)<!-- style = "max-width:600px;"-->

 Here, for example, the pipe operator takes the object on its left, here the `covid_testing` data frame, and inserts it as the first argument of the function on its right ... in our case, the `filter()` function.